For online stores & DTC operators

 You close Shopify.
 Close Meta Ads.
 Close the six tabs.

 Your phone says €418,72.
 Today's EBIT — net of COGS, fees, shipping reality, refunds, ads, and a fair slice of warehouse rent.
-The Reels campaign you were nervous about?
-Honest 1.7× ROAS after refunds — paused.
-The linen line refund rate is flagged at 11%.
-You'll email the supplier tomorrow about sizing.
+No spreadsheet.
+No "I'll look at it tomorrow."
+No "let me ask the accountant."

 You walk away from the kitchen table knowing what today earned.
+Wednesday's a question with an answer.
+Yesterday's ad scale-up was actually break-even — you'd know by morning.
 The accountant still files your VAT — but you stopped waiting on her to find out whether the store is paying itself.

 That's the whole thing.